LindaOjo/Lindaojo.com/content/blog/articles/How-to-improve-lighthouse-score-SEO.md

     <meta name="twitter:card" content="summary">
 </head>
 ```
-Using the meta tags above, a link to my website on twitter looks like this:
+Using the meta tags above, a link to my website on Twitter looks like this:

 ![twitter card](https://res.cloudinary.com/lindaojo/image/upload/v1606058540/twitter-card_mpspzu.png)